ramity/arc-raiders-cv/README.md

 ## Twitch Chat + LLM Side Quest

-Ollama + Python container
+1. Ollama or transformers LLM inside a Python container

-Create a script to simulate chat using timestamped data and do some experiments using system prompted requests
+2. Create a script to simulate chat using timestamped data and do some experiments using system prompted requests

-Create a script that simulates the accumulation a buffer of messages over time and periodically releases it to an LLM
+3. Create a script that simulates the accumulation a buffer of messages over time and periodically releases it to an LLM

 # Taxonomy